oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_system_privilege_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple SystemPrivilege resources in Oracle Cloud Infrastructure
-- Gets the list of System Privileges granted for the specified user.
+- Gets the list of system privileges granted to a specific user.

 ..
 Aliases